| | | | | | |

 requests a complex and exact semiologic analysis of origins and of

+being.
 The techniques used by this simply complex artist are usually two:

 the figure of speech of hyperbole and the game of Calvino mask.
 The